Centennial Park

 D. EVENTS SHELTER - The Events Shelter is located on the Park Plaza side of the park and houses ongoing events including the park’s Big Band Dances.
 The shelter is currently being replaced by a world-class Events Pavilion as a community gathering space to host the popular dances and community events.

 E. LAKE WATAUGA - Lake Watauga sits in the heart of Centennial Park and was built for the Tennessee Centennial Exposition of 1897.
-This beautiful lake, which was dredged and cleaned in 2017 as a part of the Centennial Park Revitalization.
-There are bee hives located on a central island, tucked away from park visitors, that pollinating the park's plants, trees, and shrubs.
+This beautiful lake was dredged and cleaned in 2017 as a part of the Centennial Park Revitalization.
+There are bee hives located on a central island, tucked away from park visitors, that pollinate the park's plants, trees, and shrubs.
 Honey from the Centennial Park bees is available in the Parthenon Museum Store or in our online store

 F. MUSICIANS CORNER - Since 2010, Musicians Corner has provided free public access to live music in Centennial Park.
 The series takes place in May, June, and September and has presented over 1,500 emerging and established artists including Emmylou Harris, Chris Stapleton, The Blind Boys of Alabama, Vince Gill, and Preservation Hall Jazz Band.